"The universe of the imagination knows no boundaries."

 Alberta Sequeira's Bio

-Co-Host: Ms. Sequeira is a co-founder of Authors Without Borders and a director, producer and co-host to the NBTV-95 Cable TV show Authors Without Borders Presents out of New Bedford, Massachusetts, and she writes for the Cape Cod Today Blog.
+She is a co-founder to Authors Without Borders (www.awb6.com) and a director, producer and co-host to the NBTV-95 Cable Show out of New Bedford, MA.

 A Spiritual Renewal is a beautiful story which follows the author’s inner thoughts and intense emotions.
 We sympathize as she fights the prognosis of her father’s cancer and learns too late about his remarkable life.
 She develops a spiritual renewal and demonstrates its powerful lessons.